elopio/docs/source/includes/_callAPI.md

 * **`p`** (Object) Parameters object.
     * **`p._owner`** (string) Ethereum address of the owner of the [REP](#rep), as a 20-byte hexadecimal value.
     * **`p._spender`** (string) Ethereum address of the contract allowed to spend on behalf of `p._owner`, as a 20-byte hexadecimal string.
 (This should be the address of the Augur.sol contract.)
+    * **`p.tx`** (Object) Object containing details about how this function call should be made.
+(Normally, the `tx` parameter is not required for Call API functions, but it is required for Reputation Token Call API functions because `augur.api.ReputationToken` is not set to a specific contract address by default.
+This is due to the fact that there can be multiple Reputation Token contracts if a fork occurs.)
+        * **`p.tx.to`** (string) Ethereum contract address of the ReputationToken contract on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**